InsaneBroccoli/bf_controller_tuning/markdown/technical Documentation/technical_Documentation.md

 To deepen our understanding of the different controller components, we created an additional MATLAB script.
 It allowed us to combine different controller types with simple plant models.
 In the program you can switch between P, I, PI, PD and PID controllers, and between basic plant types.
 Through this, we were able to observe how each controller component influences the overall system behaviour.
 The script calculates the open and closed loop of the chosen settings and generates Bode plots, Nyquist diagrams and step responses.
 This helped us to understand and visualize the effect of each component.
 Trough that, our overall understanding of contoller behaviour significantly improved.

+Fore example, in the plot you see the frequency response of a PID controller.
+The value Kp lays at 100, if you transfer the 100 into dB you get 40dB.
+This is exactly the value you see in the bode plot at the middle frequencies of the plot.
+The Ki part is responsible for the slope of -20db/decade at low frequencies and the Kd part for the slope of +20db/decade at high frequencies.

 ### 4.1.3 Simulation Frequency Response